-- Talking about their own experiences, recounting events

-- Participating in discussion and debate

-- Talk for writing

-- Retelling stories and poems

-- Expressing opinions and justifying ideas

-- Listening to stories read aloud

-- Presenting ideas to different audiences

-- Taking part in school performances

-- Responding to different kinds of texts

-- Talking to visitors in school

-- Listening to ideas and opinions of adults and peers

-- Role-play and other drama activities across the curriculum.

-- Use dramatic techniques, including work in role to explore ideas andtexts

-- Create, share and evaluate ideas and understanding through drama
+- (i) talking about their own experiences, recounting events; - (ii) participating in discussion and debate; - (iii) talk for writing; - (iv) retelling stories and poems; - (v) expressing opinions and justifying ideas; - (vi) listening to stories read aloud; - (vii) presenting ideas to different audiences; - (viii) taking part in school performances; - (ix) responding to different kinds of texts; - (x) talking to visitors in school; - (xi) listening to ideas and opinions of adults and peers; - (xii) role-play and other drama activities across the curriculum; - (xiii) using dramatic techniques, including work in role to explore ideas and texts; and - (xiv) create, share and evaluate ideas and understanding through drama.

-Teachers provide a wide range of contexts for spoken language throughout the school day.
+- (1) Teachers provide a wide range of contexts for spoken language throughout the school day.
 Teachers and other adults in school model speaking clearly.
-This includes clear diction, reasoned argument, using imaginative and challenging language and use of Standard English.

-Listening is modelled, as is the appropriate use of non-verbal communication, respecting the views of others.
-Teachers are also sensitive in encouraging the participation of retiring or reticent children.

-Spoken Language outcomes are planned for in all areas of the curriculum.
-Roles are shared amongst pupils: sometimes a pupil will be the questioner, presenter, etc.

-Learning takes place in a variety of situations and group settings.
-For example, these could include reading aloud as an individual, working collaboratively on an investigation, reporting findings as a newscaster, interviewing people as part of a research project, acting as a guide for a visitor to school or responding to a text in shared or guided reading.

-Spoken Language will be a focus across the curriculum and across the school day in a variety of settings.
+This includes clear diction, reasoned argument, using imaginative and challenging language and use of Standard English. - (2) Listening is modelled, as is the appropriate use of non-verbal communication, respecting the views of others.
+Teachers are also sensitive in encouraging the participation of retiring or reticent children. - (3) Spoken Language outcomes are planned for in all areas of the curriculum.
+Roles are shared amongst pupils: sometimes a pupil will be the questioner, presenter, etc. - (4) Learning takes place in a variety of situations and group settings.
+For example, these could include reading aloud as an individual, working collaboratively on an investigation, reporting findings as a newscaster, interviewing people as part of a research project, acting as a guide for a visitor to school or responding to a text in shared or guided reading. - (5) Spoken Language will be a focus across the curriculum and across the school day in a variety of settings.

-Resources:

-Teachers have access to a range of resources for Spoken Language activities.
+Resources: Teachers have access to a range of resources for Spoken Language activities.
 These are kept in classrooms.

-Appendix 4 - Spelling and Phonics
+Appendix 4 - Spelling and phonics